Skip to content

 inputs.history.append(record)

-return self.Outputs(history=inputs.history)
+return self.State(history=inputs.history)

 network = Network()